SavannahNDavis/Hometown-Solo-Project/Module-2/Hometown Project - SDV/README.md

 # Hometown Project - Stardew Valley Edition
-Take a tour of Stardew Valley with your tour guide - Lewis.
-Lewis has been in Stardew Valley for years and knows many of the in & outs of the small seaside town.
+Take a tour of Stardew Valley with your tour guide - Linuss.
+Linus has been in Stardew Valley for years and knows many of the in & outs of the small seaside town.
 You may even get to meet a few residents along your tour.
 From flowers to crops to spooky mazes, Stardew Valley has something for everyone.

 (All Stardew Valley images, characters, descriptions, and references belong to @ConcernedApe).